 Apply Gilt to Furniture

 This is a slightly more expensive way to dress up a chest, but the results can be quite luxurious.
-Gilding involves applying tissue paper-thin pieces of metal (can be gold or silver) to a surface.
+Gilding involves applying pieces of metal that are as thin as tissue paper (can be gold or silver) to a surface.
 The technique dates back hundreds of years and is quite labor intensive.
 If gilding an entire chest is just too much, consider gilding a portion.
-For instance, if the pieces has any type of molding on it, consider painting the entire piece one color and then applying gilt to the molding.
+For instance, if the pieces have any type of molding on it, consider painting the entire piece one color and then applying gilt to the molding.

 Replace Furniture Hardware